youronlydimwit/CAP0030/App/Dev/readme.md

-Here is the developer resources for the application.
+## Here is the source code resources for the application.
+This code and gradles are made by our Android Development team, in Android Studio.